Petropavlovsk-Kamchatsky: Climate

+Government and politics

 Administrative and municipal status

 Petropavlovsk-Kamchatsky is the administrative center of Kamchatka Krai.
 Within the framework of administrative divisions, it is incorporated as Petropavlovsk-Kamchatsky City Under Krai Jurisdiction –an administrative unit with status equal to that of the districts.
 As a municipal division, Petropavlovsk-Kamchatsky City Under Krai Jurisdiction is incorporated as Petropavlovsk-Kamchatsky Urban Okrug.